Genghis Tron: 2020–present: Return and Dream Weapon

-On August 10, 2020, Genghis Tron announced that they had returned from their hiatus and began recording their third album with Kurt Ballou.
+On August 10, 2020, Genghis Tron announced that they had returned from their hiatus and began work on the first new, original material in 13 years.
 This return also saw the addition of drummer Nick Yacyshyn, who is the band's first drummer due to the band using a drum machine for previous releases.
 Founder and vocalist Mookie Singerman did not rejoin the band and was replaced by Tony Wolski.

 In January 2021, the band announced their third album, Dream Weapon, would be released on March 26.
-The album marks a shift in the group's previously heavy sound, leaning towards a "more meditative, hypnotic, and maybe psychedelic" direction.
+The album was produced by Kurt Ballou and notably features a shift from the group's previously heavy sound, leaning towards a "more meditative, hypnotic, and maybe psychedelic" direction.
 The record is completely devoid of blast beats and screamed vocals.

+The group's fourth album, Signal Fire, was released on June 12, 2026 through Relapse.

 Musical style

-The band is noted for its creative combination of various types of metal and electronic music.
-Although often classified as cybergrind early in their career, Genghis Tron developed a more diverse sound, which included elements of IDM, doom metal, electronic and ambient, in addition to their core style of synth-laden metal.
+The band was initially characterized by its hybridization of grindcore, mathcore and electronic music, later incorporating elements of various metal and rock genres, including post-metal, doom metal, and shoegaze.
+Genghis Tron was initially associated with cybergrind, but subsequently developed a more varied sound incorporating elements of IDM, doom and ambient.
+Following their reformation, the band moved away from the cybergrind style of their earlier material and can, in modernity, be described as more of an experimental metal band.

-Genghis Tron utilizes computer-based sequencers such as FL Studio and Ableton Live, as well as multiple synthesizers (Moog, Alesis and Novation) to produce its distinct sound.
-The band was initially a three-piece, forgoing both a drummer and a bass guitarist.
-Upon returning, Genghis Tron became a four-piece and has since featured a human drummer.
+Genghis Tron uses computer-based sequencers, including FL Studio and Ableton Live, alongside synthesizers manufactured by Moog, Alesis, and Novation.
+The band originally performed as a three-piece without a drummer or dedicated bass guitarist.
+Following their return, the lineup was expanded to four members and incorporated a human drummer.
+Although the band did not initially have a dedicated bassist, its members have stated that bass guitar was used occasionally on their albums, as noted in the liner notes of Dead Mountain Mouth.